How to Protect Patient Privacy and Information While Conducting Ethnographic Research

 What to include in a patient consent form for photographs and recordings:

-A place for signature of patient or patient’s representative in the case of a minor or patient of unstable mental state.
+- A place for the signature of the patient or patient’s representative in the case of a minor or patient of an unstable mental state.

 If you need any help getting started on conducting on-site ethnographic research, we’d love to hear from you.